DeanStavenuiter/clipboard-manager/README.md

 ### Settings & Preferences
 - Click the gear icon in the footer or use tray menu
-- Configure maximum history items (1-100)
+- Configure maximum history items (minimum 5, no upper limit)
 - Toggle launch at startup
 - Enable/disable notifications
 - Customize global hotkey